JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8037 days**.

-And here is a just a random fact -  **There is no element on Mendeleev's (the current) periodic table of elements abbreviated, either partially, or fully, with the letter J.**.
+And here is a just a random fact -  **The reason firehouses have circular stairways is from the days of yorewhen the engines were pulled by horses.
+The horses were stabled on theground floor and figured out how to walk up straight staircases.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)